William C. Cramer: Later years

-Fraternal and civic activities
+Personal life and death

+After graduating law school, Cramer married Alice of Dothan, Alabama.
+They had three children together before divorcing decades later.

 Cramer was a member of Veterans of Foreign Wars, the St. Petersburg College Alumni Association Board of Directors, the American Legion, AMVETS, the Benevolent and Protective Order of Elks, the Order of the Eastern Star, the Moose International, and the Shriners.
 He was Methodist.

-Death and legacy

 Cramer died at the age of eighty-one in South Pasadena, Florida, from complications of a heart attack.
 He was survived by his second wife of eleven years, the former Sarah Ellen (née Bromelow) Hilber.
 Cramer is interred at Woodlawn Memory Gardens in St. Petersburg.

+Legacy

 The William C. Cramer Post Office in St. Petersburg is named in his honor.

-Historian Billy Hathorn says that the Cramer-Kirk schism so damaged the growth of the Republican Party in the state that it took years to recover.
-He believes that the party lost an opportunity in the 1970 campaign, when it lost the governorship and a US Senate seat.
-But that year Democratic candidates swept the entire South, and it took years for the shift among conservative whites to the Republican Party to take place.
-After the 1970 schism, the Florida GOP were confronted by the continued success for years of noncontroversial Democrats considered to be "moderates."
-But since the late 20th century, more voters in Florida have shifted to register and vote Republican, supporting their candidates for statewide leadership.

-In November 2005, The Florida Legislature dedicated the section of I-275 in Pinellas County as the "St. Petersburg Parkway/William C. Cramer Memorial Highway".
-William Cato Cramer was a native of St. Petersburg who served as a member of the Florida Legislature from 1955 through 1971.
-He helped to procure the building of I-275 through Pinellas County.
+In November 2005, The Florida Legislature dedicated the section of I-275 in Pinellas County as the "William C. Cramer Memorial Highway".